PriorDrive: Enhancing Online HD Mapping with Unified Vector Priors: Introduction

-Recent studies~\cite{Xiong2023NeuralMP,Jiang2024PMapNetFM,MAPEX} have attempted to use prior maps to supplement perception data, but they face several limitations.
-For instance, NMP~\cite{Xiong2023NeuralMP} relies on a neural prior that cannot take advantage of existing offline maps and can only be updated through model training, leading to poor transferability to new environments.
-P-MapNet~\cite{Jiang2024PMapNetFM} incorporates vector maps into the pipeline by converting them into rasterized representations, which are lossy and redundant, lacking the detail necessary to capture vectorized instance-level information and express the type and direction of map elements effectively.
-MapEX~\cite{MAPEX}, on the other hand, focuses on existing HD maps but simulates outdated maps by introducing artificial offsets and erasing map elements, an approach that risks leaking ground truth data and fails to accurately represent the differences between simulated and actual outdated HD maps.
-These actual outdated maps, due to their low update frequency, struggle to reflect real-time changes in road structures, making them unreliable for current navigation needs.
+Generally, there are two ways to encode vectors: 1) rasterized, 2) vectorized.
+Recent studies~\cite{Xiong2023NeuralMP,Jiang2024PMapNetFM,li2024towards1,li2025hyfacialhybrid} have attempted to use rasterized or vectorized prior maps to alleviate the problem of online mapping.
+However, existing prior-based methods~\cite{Xiong2023NeuralMP,Jiang2024PMapNetFM,MAPEX,10.1117/12.3049486,li2025lion} face several limitations.
+For instance, P-MapNet~\cite{Jiang2024PMapNetFM}, NMP~\cite{Xiong2023NeuralMP} and HRMapNet~\cite{zhang2024hrmapnet} leverage rasterized SD maps or historical prediction maps.
+The rasterized representation, limited by resolution, is lossy and redundant while lacking the detail necessary to capture vectorized instance-level information and express the type and direction of map elements effectively.
+Furthermore, P-MapNet and HRMapNet require complex post-processing to convert vectorized maps into rasterized maps, which also do not align with the native vector storage format of maps.
+On the other hand, MapEX~\cite{MAPEX} exclusively relies on vectorized outdated HD maps, which struggle to reflect real-time changes in road structures, due to low update frequencies, making them unreliable for current navigation needs.
+Moreover, the encoding scheme of MapEX is overly simplistic, thereby failing to effectively capture instance-level information within vector representations.

-Given that various maps are typically stored as vectors due to their low redundancy and universal applicability, it’s crucial to develop a robust vector encoding model.
-However, designing such a model is challenging due to the variable length, sparsity, and discreteness of vector data.
-To address this and enhance current perception results by integrating diverse vector prior maps into various mapping models, we propose a unified vector encoder (UVE).
-The UVE can encode a wide range of vector data types, and we introduce pre-training paradigms that allow the model to fully learn the prior distribution of vector maps.
-Our experiments on the nuScenes dataset demonstrate that our PriorDrive can be seamlessly applied to various online mapping models, resulting in significant performance improvements, including a +2.2 mIoU for HDMapNet and a +4.2 mAP for MapTRv2.
+It is worth mentioning that encoding vectors is not a straightforward task.
+There are several main challenges: 1) Different types of vector maps may contain varying vector types (e.g., points, lines, planes), 2) Vector lengths can be fixed or variable (see blue circle in~\Cref{fig:priors}), and 3) Alignment and inconsistency issues exist between different vector maps (see purple circle in~\Cref{fig:priors}).
+Previous methods were limited to efficiently encoding only a single type of prior map, but the complementary information contained across different prior map categories.
+For instance, NavMap~\cite{schmidt2023navmap} omitted road segments with variable lengths when integrating HD maps and SD maps, resulting in the loss of valuable information.
+Furthermore, previous methods generally encode only vector positions and categorical attributes, lacking the capability to capture finer-grained information such as direction, geometric shape, and topology.